Pratikkatad/Axon-Sales-Report/README.md

 ## Deliverables:

-Documented report in Word or PDF format: This report will provide detailed documentation of the entire project, including data sources, data cleaning processes, dashboard design, SQL queries, and deployment instructions.

 SQL files: Share SQL scripts used for data analysis and advanced analytics.

 Power BI report: Share the Power BI file containing the interactive dashboards and reports.